james-gould/azure-keyvault-emulator/src/TestContainers/dotnet/README.md

 ## Optional Configuration

-If you wish to alter the behaviour of the [Azure Key Vault Emulator](https://github.com/james-gould/azure-keyvault-emulator) you can do so with the following:
+If you wish to alter the default behaviour of the [Azure Key Vault Emulator](https://github.com/james-gould/azure-keyvault-emulator) you can do so with the following:

 ```csharp
 public sealed class AzureKeyVaultEmulatorOptions